 STEVESTON FESTIVAL OF TREES

 An additional must-see Christmas in the Village spectacle is at the Gulf of Georgia Cannery National Historic Site, where the delightful Steveston Festival of Trees is in full swing.
-Entry includes the chance to view an impressive array of trees fully decorated by local organizations––you can vote for your favourite and help anoint 2022’s overall winner.
-Before you leave, save time for a photo or two at the special ’Steveston’s Greetings’ selfie-station just outside: it features a smiling seal wearing a Santa hat!
+Entry includes the chance to view an impressive array of trees fully decorated by local organizations––you can vote for your favourite and help anoint 2023’s overall winner.
+Before you leave, check out the gift shop for some unique pressie ideas, and save time for a photo or two at the special holiday-themed selfie station located just outside.

 A Merry McArthurGlen Visit

-Over at McArthurGlen Designer Outlet Vancouver, you’ll find one of the biggest trees in Metro Vancouver on display.
-The European-style outdoor shopping complex is always brilliantly decorated for the season, and this year you’ll discover 10-foot-high nutcracker figures, a shimmering walk-in bauble and photo-friendly light installations such as a huge snowflake and a massive bow-wrapped gift.
-New for 2022, also look for the Walkway of Trees, with each tree decorated by local students.
+Over at McArthurGlen Designer Outlet Vancouver, you’ll find one of the biggest trees in the region on display.
+The European-style outdoor shopping complex is always brilliantly decorated for the season, and this year its Sparkle Brighter program includes oversized nutcracker figures plus huge, photo-friendly light installations such as a giant snowflake and a massive bow-wrapped gift.
+And if you haven’t finished your gift shopping yet, this is the perfect place to polish it all off in one go.

 Over at Aberdeen Centre, there’s always a great deal of anticipation about the mall’s central atrium at this time of year.
-Every December, the huge central space comes to life with a spectacular holiday-themed diorama––and their 2022 Magic of the Season creation may be the best yet.
-Get your camera ready for a teddy-bear-themed wonderland of cuddly critters, a glittering steam train, Santa’s grotto and much more.
-And if you’re still looking for stocking stuffers, the mall’s Oomomo Japanese dollar-style-store is also an ideal pit stop.
+Every December, the huge space comes to life with a spectacular holiday-themed diorama––and their 2023 Bear Hugs & Christmas Wishes creation may be the best yet.
+Get your camera ready for a teddy-bear-themed wonderland of cuddly critters, a glittering steam train, Santa’s grotto and the biggest teddy bear you’ve ever seen.
+There will also be musical performances here throughout the season––check out the schedule here.

-Finish off your undercover shopping at CF Richmond Centre, where you’ll find countless branded stores and enticing boutiques with perfect pressie ideas.
-But be sure to also slow down and check out the mall’s impressive holiday decorations, including a cool walk-through bauble and some towering, twinkling figures of moose and reindeer.
-And if your festive spirit needs a little boost, check out the free live holiday music in the Dining Terrace food court––including shows from 5pm to 7pm on December 21, 22 and 23.
+Finish off your indoor shopping at CF Richmond Centre, where you’ll find multiple stores and boutiques with perfect gift ideas.
+But be sure to also slow down and check out the mall’s impressive Winterville holiday decorations, including a cool walk-through bauble and some towering, twinkling figures of a mother deer and her fawn.
+You’ll also find Santa in his rustic log cabin––book ahead for photos.
+Keen to hear some delightful live holiday music?
+Check out the schedule here and head to the food court for all performances.